 - 1. Official transcripts from all universities and colleges previously attended.
 Students should request that transcripts be sent by each institution directly to the above address. - 2.
 A completed application form.
 Upon receipt of the completed application, the Graduate Studies Office will contact the applicant to set up an appointment for an interview with a program administrator.
 Submit a copy of current resume to Graduate Coordinator, Lynn Atkins-Rykert at atkinlyn@aquinas.edu. - 3.
-Official scores from the GMAT with a score of 450 or higher.
-Students may be admitted conditionally and begin course work before taking the test.
-Students must complete the test within the first semester before final acceptance.
-The GMAT, a computer-adaptive test, is offered at various Michigan locations by appointment.
-The GMAT application is located on the GMAT's website.
-Students exhibiting high undergraduate academic achievement (3.2 GPA or above), and professionals with five years of work experience may be eligible for a GMAT waiver with Director approval.

-4. Two letters of recommendation to be written on forms supplied by the MM program.
+Two letters of recommendation to be written on forms supplied by the MM program.
 The letters must be from professional or academic persons knowledgeable of the applicant's academic and/or professional experiences and dispositions (letters from family or personal friends are not acceptable).